Anil-Gaihre/DrTopKSC/README.md

 Estimated run time:
-It will take approximately half an hour for a version for all k tests to run.
+It will take approximately half an hour for a version (Dr.Top-k assisted radix (baseline+filter+beta+shuffle) and bucket_select for all k tests to run.
 For bitonic we have to switch between different versions because, they are designed in order to deliver the optimum performance for different values of k.
+Also we assign alpha to the bitonic through the commandline.
+The value of alpha is about 16 to 5 for different for increasing k from 2^0 to 2^24.

 -----

 Others: We also added a modified code (alphaManualTuning folder) where the user can manually enter the value of alpha and see how the performance vary with it.